andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ```

 ## Post-split: Aggregating And Grouping Multiple Tables
-Post-split, there can be SQL fragments like this lurking, and this code needs to be changed.
+Post-split, there can be SQL fragments like this lurking, and this code needs to be changed when these tables are moved to separate databases.

+SQL fragments are wrapped in `Arel.sql('')`.
 ```sql
 Users.select("users.*, COUNT(posts.id) AS posts_count")
 ```